 At WGU, we design our curriculum to be timely, relevant, and practical—all to ensure your degree is proof you really know your stuff.

-The Bachelor of Science Business Administration – Accounting program is an all online accounting degree program that you will complete by studying and working independently with instruction and support from WGU faculty.
+The B.S.
+Business Administration – IT Management program is an all-online program that you will complete by studying and working independently with instruction and support from WGU faculty.
 You will be expected to complete at least 12 competency units (WGU's equivalent of the credit hour) each 6-month term.
 (Each course is typically 3 or 4 units).

 The first person you speak with at WGU will be your Enrollment Counselor, who can explain requirements and expectations in more detail.
 You can also read more about each course in the Program Guide.